Luk4s-O/openPKMS/README.md

 Welcome to my second brain.
-This is my sequential PKM database.
+This is my sequential PKMS database.